Travel & Stay

 Things to Know

-Most signs are written in Thai and English.
+• Most public or direction signs are written in English.

 Money

-Carry a fanny pack for money, and passport.
+• Carry a crossed body bag for money, and passport.

 Transportation

-How it works: Pay your fare at the station, then scan a token or travel card to enter the turnstile.
+• How it works: Pay your fare at the station, then scan a token or travel card to enter the turnstile.
 At your destination, deposit the token or card into the turnstile on the way out.
 Most malls and major attractions are accessible via the rail system.
+There are attendants available at all stations to help navigate the system and purchase your fare.

 Insurance